 The Basic Course (MSC 100's & 200's) is normally taken during the freshman and sophomore years yet is open to all Newberry College students.
 Classes focus on important life skills as well as basic military skills.
 Topics include time management, values and ethics, goal setting, decision-making, problem solving, military customs and courtesies, land navigation, marksmanship, and patrolling.
 There is no military obligation for participation in the Basic Course.
 All ROTC books, uniforms, and equipment will be furnished at no cost to the student.
-Physical training and Thursday afternoon Lab classes at Presbyterian College are optional for noncontracted Basic Course students; however, contracted Cadets are required to attend.
+Physical training and Thursday afternoon Lab classes at Presbyterian College are optional for non-contracted Basic Course students; however, contracted Cadets are required to attend.

 Some or all of the Basic Course requirements may be waived by the Professor of Military Science for students who have completed Junior ROTC programs or have military experience.
-Attendance at the Leadership Training Course may also be used as credit for the Basic Course.
+Attendance at the Army's Basic Camp may also be used as credit for the Basic Course.

 The Advanced Course (MSC 300's & 400's) is limited to contracted Cadets or students who have completed (or have received credit for) the Basic Course requirements and are actively seeking to be a contracted Cadet.
 The Advanced Course provides instruction in advanced leadership strategies, military history, training management, tactics, logistics, and the military justice system.
 Physical training and Thursday afternoon Lab classes are mandatory for all Advanced Course Cadets.
 Cadets assume leadership positions on campus in which they plan, lead, and evaluate training for other Cadets.
-Additionally, Advanced Course Cadets attend the 30-day Leadership Development and Assessment Course at Fort Lewis, Washington, during the summer between junior and senior years.
+Additionally, Advanced Course Cadets attend the 35-day Advanced Camp at Fort Knox, Kentucky, during the summer between junior and senior years.